pgeu/pgeu-system/docs/confreg/configuring.md

 Send welcome mail
 : Should an email be sent to the attendee confirming that they have completed their registration.

-Welcome email contents
-: Contents of said welcome email
+For this to be enabled, jinja templating needs to be enabled, and the contents of the email to be sent should be stored in `templates/confreg/mail/welcomemail.txt`.

 Use tickets
 : Enable [tickets](tickets) and check-in.
 If this is enabled, then for